folutade/KnowThatYouAnointed/content/posts/the-party.md

 * It is notable that Drake used influencers and viral social media trends to significantly increase the commercial success of "Toosie Slide" in a more enhanced version of his strategy for "In My Feelings" four years earlier.

-* “Toosie Slide” was released as a single in April, 2020, during the height of the COVID-19 lockdowns and named after a then 23 year old named Toosie.
+* “Toosie Slide” was released as a single in April 2020, during the height of the COVID-19 lockdowns, and named after a then 23-year-old named Toosie.

-* Toosie is a Black social media dancer and influencer from Atlanta who had a big break into the music industry when he linked up with fellow Atlanta-native and rapper Future eventually joining Future on the Summer Sixteen Tour with Future, a tour which also features Drake.
+* Toosie is a Black social media dancer and influencer from Atlanta who had a big break into the music industry when he linked up with fellow Atlanta-native rapper Future, eventually joining Future on the Summer Sixteen Tour with Future, a tour that also featured Drake.

 * When Drake needed another social media dance trend to popularize a new song, he direct messaged Toosie on social media and asked Toosie to make up a dance based on the hook of an unfinished song.
-That request turned into a modern “Cha Cha Slide”-style dance and viral social media video which featured the song’s hook.
+That request turned into a modern “Cha Cha Slide”-style dance and viral social media video featuring the song’s hook.

-  * The fact that Drake used his connection with Atlanta native rapper, Future, and Future’s Atlanta native dancer, Toosie, also highlights the criticism that Kendrick made on “Not Like Us”.
-Throughout the third verse of "Not Like Us" Kendrick accused Drake of colonizing Black culture particularly by using Atlanta-based artists to make commercialized hits that could make Drake rich.
+  * The fact that Drake used his connection with Atlanta-native rapper Future and Future’s Atlanta-native dancer Toosie also highlights the criticism that Kendrick made on “Not Like Us.”
+Throughout the third verse of "Not Like Us," Kendrick accused Drake of colonizing Black culture, particularly by using Atlanta-based artists to make commercialized hits that could make Drake rich.

     * *Once upon a time, all of us was in chains
     Homie still doubled down callin' us some slaves